Install Nginx on Debian 11

 Steps To Install Nginx Web Server on Debian 11

-To install Nginx on Debian 11 you need some requirements first.
+To install Nginx on Debian 11, you need some requirements first.
 Let’s see what we need.

 Run the following commands to update the packages on Debian 11:

-sudo apt upgrade
+# sudo apt upgrade -y

 Now you can install Nginx on Debian 11 with the following command:

-Adjust the firewall for Nginx
+Step 2.
+Adjust UFW Firewall for Nginx

-We assume that you have installed the UFW firewall on Debian 11 which we mentioned at the beginning of the article.
+The firewall software needs to be adjusted to allow access to the service.
+We assume that you have installed the UFW firewall on Debian 11, which we mentioned at the beginning of the article.

 sudo ufw app list